prob140/prob140.github.io/course-info.md

 - TOC
 {:toc}

-Welcome to Data 140!
+Welcome to Data 140, Spring 2024!
 This page contains the nitty-gritty details of the class.
 Please read it carefully, and also read the companion page [about](about) the class.

 Enrolled and waitlisted students will be added to our **Ed** forum.